shaman007/key-val/README.md

 ## About

 Simple server in C that sits at 8080 port, serves like in-memory key-value db.
-It has 5 commands:
+It has folowing commands:

 * "write key value" writes or overwrites key with value, saving timestamp
 * "search key" searches value by the key